Translated by Sandy Lau

 Cherry Blossoms near Naka-Meguro Station

 This area is one of the most popular cherry viewing spots in Tokyo.
+Continue reading to learn what to do and how to have a great hanami (flower viewing) experience.

 Once you go across the pedestrian crossing and walk along the railway tracks, you will immediately find yourself at the end of the Meguro River.
 Your stroll will begin from here.
 Stand with your back facing the overhead structure of the Tokyu Toyoko Line and begin walking along the river.

-Photo courtesy of: Naka-Meguro Station Shopping District
+Photo courtesy of Naka-Meguro Station Shopping District

 There are approximately 800 cherry blossom trees along the Meguro River.
 Each row of trees is an incredible length of approximately 3.8 km long.